NYU-HPC19/NYU-HPC19.github.io/index.md

 **Location:** Warren Weaver Hall #1302

-**Class Organization:** We use Slack for organization, communication and cooperation.
-Please email use if you want to be added.
+**Organization:** We use Slack for organization, communication and cooperation.
+Please email if you want to be added.

 ## Lecture Material